zfanli/blog/README.md

   },
   mounted() {
     // just as we said before,
-    // mounted hook is also have to wait for loading if (this.isLoading) return
+    // mounted hook is also has to wait for loading if (this.isLoading) return

-    // 404 if post does exist
+    // 404 if post does not exist
     if (!this.checkPostExist(this.post)) {
       return
     }

     // others to do for initialization

-    // initial gitalk if div exists
+    // initial gitalk
     const id = new Date(this.post.attributes.date).getTime()
     this.initialGitalk(id)